ramiz4/restaurant-pro/README.md

 - **Role-restricted payment processing**: Only authorized roles can process payments
 - Order history and search
 - **Kitchen staff workflow**: Specialized interface for order status updates
+- **Online ordering interface**: Customers can place orders online and staff receive them in the orders view

 ### 🍕 Menu Management